Those who call & have called Old-Lands home

 the old-lands story

-Responsibility for the estate and its future has passed to Sam, an ecologist, at a time of hard choices and decisions as to how an estate should exist in this century.
+Responsibility for the estate and its future has passed to Sam, an ecologist, and his wife Clare.
+In a time of hard choices and necessary changes, their role is to make the estate valid and fit for purpose in a time so very different from when it was built.
 Neither able nor willing to manage the estate as a profit-maximising enterprise, the lands have to produce enough to pay the costs of management and provide a living for those engaged in what we see as a partnership rather than as a landlord and tenant.
 Lady B ( pictured on the motorbike ) was at the helm for 45 years and followed the practices of Newman Turner, an early pioneer in the regenerative farming movement.
-Carrying on where she left off, the land is being managed so that it reverts back to flower-rich meadows, thus supporting the biodiversity that depends on an open farmed landscape.
+Carrying on where she left off, the land is being managed so that it reverts back to flower-rich meadows and supports the biodiversity that depends on an open-farmed landscape.
 The aim is to ensure that future generations benefit from their good husbandry – just as those at Old-Lands have benefited from the careful stewardship of previous generations – by slowing down the way they farm and looking for ways to put back more than they take out.